InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/diet.md

 They are spiritually empty and clog the system.
 Instead they are used sparingly:
 - meat used as a seasoning or condiment, usually in the form of broth and bacon bits
-- grains, beans, starches used as a seasoning, such as breading or other filler
+- grains and beans used as a seasoning, such as breading or other filler

 Rather than the normal staples, the alchemical staples are: